-- 71. We agree with Transpower's view that there is likely to be an error in our estimate of temporary savings because temporary savings cannot easily be isolated from permanent savings made either in that year, or earlier in the regulatory period.
-The magnitude of the error will depend on the accuracy of the estimation methodology, and therefore our goal when setting a methodology is to minimise errors as much as possible. - 72.
+- 67. We agree with Transpower's view that there is likely to be an error in our estimate of temporary savings because temporary savings cannot easily be isolated from permanent savings made either in that year, or earlier in the regulatory period.
+The magnitude of the error will depend on the accuracy of the estimation methodology, and therefore our goal when setting a methodology is to minimise errors as much as possible. - 68.
 However, we do not agree that the potential for there to be a difference between the true value of temporary savings in Year 3 and our estimate undermines the policy intent of the IRIS.
-The IRIS provides an expectation of a 34% retention factor, and even though ex-post it could be higher or lower, the incentive to make efficiency savings remains the same as long as our estimate of temporary savings is unbiased. - 73.
+The IRIS provides an expectation of a 34% retention factor, and even though ex-post it could be higher or lower, the incentive to make efficiency savings remains the same as long as our estimate of temporary savings is unbiased. - 69.
 This type of estimation of unobservable values is common under incentive regulation.
 There are a number of input assumptions to Transpower's revenue allowance which are similarly unobservable and where our assumption may be different to the true value.
-For example, we are required to estimate the cost of capital and an efficient level of opex which are both unobservable values. - 74.
-We therefore disagree that our approach is inconsistent with the IRIS policy intent which is to encourage Transpower to undertake efficiency savings by allowing them to keep 34% of the value of the saving. - 75.
-We agree that the requirement to make an estimate of temporary savings does increase the risk of Tranpower's revenue being inconsistent with the 34% retention factor.
-However, the risk is symmetrical, ie, not biased in either direction.
-There is
+For example, we are required to estimate the cost of capital and an efficient level of opex which are both unobservable values. - 70.
+We therefore disagree that our approach is inconsistent with the IRIS policy intent which is to encourage Transpower to undertake efficiency savings by allowing them to keep 34% of the value of the saving. - 71.
+We agree that the requirement to make an estimate of temporary savings does increase the risk of Transpower's revenue being inconsistent with the 34% retention factor.
+However, the risk is symmetrical, i.e., not biased in either direction.
+There is the same chance of Transpower's ex-post revenue being consistent with a higher retention factor as a lower retention factor.

-The IRIS that is applied to Transpower under an IPP is the same as the IRIS that was proposed for electricity distribution businesses subject to (or transitioning to) customised price-quality paths (CPPs).
 This is because CPP and IPP forecasts are created in a similar way, ie, from the bottom up, not built off the forecast in the previous regulatory period.